boazbk/tcs/lec_11_running_time.md

 ::: {.definition title="Running time" #time-def}
 Let $T:\N \rightarrow \N$ be some function mapping natural numbers to natural numbers.
 We say that a  function $F:\{0,1\}^* \rightarrow \{0,1\}$ is _computable in $T(n)$ NAND<< time_
-if there exists a NAND<< program $P$ such that for every  every sufficiently large $n$ and  every $x\in \{0,1\}^n$, when given  input $x$, the program $P$ halts after executing at most $T(n)$ lines and outputs $F(x)$.^[The relaxation of considering only "sufficiently large" $n$'s is not very important but it is convenient since it allows us to avoid dealing explicitly with un-interesting "edge cases".
+if there exists a NAND<< program $P$ such that for every sufficiently large $n$ and  every $x\in \{0,1\}^n$, when given  input $x$, the program $P$ halts after executing at most $T(n)$ lines and outputs $F(x)$.^[The relaxation of considering only "sufficiently large" $n$'s is not very important but it is convenient since it allows us to avoid dealing explicitly with un-interesting "edge cases".
 In most cases we will anyway be interested in determining running time only up to constant and even polynomial factors.
 Note that we can always compute a function on a finite number of inputs using a lookup table.]

 Similarly, we say that $F$ is _computable in $T(n)$ NAND++ time_ if there is a NAND++ program $P$ computing $F$ such  that on every sufficiently large $n$ and $x\in \{0,1\}^n$, on input $x$, $P$ executes at most  $T(n)$ lines before it halts with the output $F(x)$.